yousefalshaikh17/protein_mesh_simulated_annealing/README.md

    * **make_tet_mesh_examples.py** - Make a pair of voxels decomposed into tetrahedra and output in VTK format.
 5 and 6 tetrahedra decompositions are available.

-### Modify Mesh

-   * **sim_anneal.py** - optimizes a tetrahedral mesh using simulated annealing

 ## Usage

 ### mrc_to_tets

-five_tets & six_tets input MRC files and processes them to produce volumetric mesh files for use with FFEA.
+five_tets & six_tets input MRC files and processes them to produce volumetric mesh files.
 VTK files can also be produced for mesh analysis, using vtk based tools such as ParaView.

 To get started quickly, the usage message can be viewed with the following command: